 The report further pointed out that 15 percent of such students understood plagiarism.
 However, they did not fully comprehend how to manage it.

+Why is Plagiarism a Global Problem?
 A study in the United States by The Center for Academic Integrity found that almost 80% of college students admit to cheating at least once.
-This proves that not only are these cases fundamental in local institutions but also global.
+This proves that not only are these cases fundamental in local institutions but also in global ones.

-Before exploring measures students can employ to avoid this academic crime, let’s understand its types first.
+Before exploring how you can avoid this academic crime, let’s understand its types first.

 Types of Plagiarism in Academic Writing